 If you’re more about films and series, you’ll be more interested in adding a Sky Entertainment or Movies package to your deal.
 Instead of paying through the nose for a Sky package, why not opt for a much cheaper deal and get their Sky Entertainment Pass through NOW TV for £7.99 a month?
 You can also get the Sky Movies pass for just £11.99 a month.

 Of course, lots of us now simply watch our TV on demand by streaming through Netflix, Amazon Prime Video, etc. You can just as easily add these to your package with a smaller provider as you could with a major one.

 In short, if you feel like mixing and matching a bit with your broadband, phone and TV packages you are totally free to do so, and could save yourself a wedge in the process!
 Many providers also offer adding mobile deals, so with some you could get pretty much everything in one package, but that’s an option we’ll leave for the mobile experts to go into.

 So who do we recommend?

-For us, the best option to go for in home broadband is POP Telecom.
-They offer broadband deals starting at just £18.99 per month, and all their packages have their prices fixed for the length of your contract - which you choose!
-You can add calls packages starting at just £2, and line rental is included.
+For us, the best option to go for in home broadband: POP Telecom and Origin.
+Their broadband deals start at under £20 per month, and both offer fixed prices for the duration of your contract.
+You can add calls packages, with POP's starting at just £2 and Origin's at £3.49, and line rental is included.

-Not only this, but POP Telecom are well-scored on review site Feefo, getting 4.2 out of 5.
-Their customer service team are lauded by several reviewers, so you can trust them to make your life easy on the cheap - something we’ve learnt to stop expecting when it comes to broadband.
+Not only this, but both providers score well with reviewers online.
+POP are lauded on review site Feefo, getting 4.2 out of 5, while over half of Origin reviewers on Trustpilot scored them either excellent or great.
+Their respective customer service teams are lauded by several reviewers, so you can trust them to make your life easy on the cheap - something we’ve learnt to stop expecting when it comes to broadband.